MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

     ![Activate pane](media/ase-activate-pane.PNG "Activate pane")

     The activation process can take from one to ten minutes.
-When the device is activated, a notification will appear on your laptop to inform you that activation is complete.
+Select the bell icon in the top right right to monitor status.
+When the device is activated, a notification will appear in the Azure Stack Edge screen to let you know that activation is complete.

+    ![Device activated notification](media/device-activated.PNG "Device activated notification")

     The Dynamics 365 Connected Store modules will begin downloading on the gateway.
 This can take up to 60 minutes.
-You’ll see a notification in the mobile app when downloading is complete.

-    ![Device activated notification](media/device-activated.PNG "Device activated notification")
+You can verify that the gateway is connected when you see it show up on your **Gateways** page in the mobile app.

+    SCREEN SHOT GOES HERE

     After Azure Stack Edge is connected, you can [connect your cameras](mobile-app-add-cameras.md) and [add camera skill zones](mobile-app-add-camera-skill-zones.md).

 ## Get more information about a gateway created in the mobile app